Argonne-National-Laboratory/neml/doc/sphinx/about.rst

 When using the compiled library, NEML models can be created and archived using a hierarchical XML format.

-NEML is developed under an NQA-1 quality assurance program.
+NEML is developed under a strict quality assurance program.
 Because, as discussed below, the NEML distribution does not provide models for any actual materials, ensuring the quality of the library is a verification problem -- testing to make sure that NEML is correctly implementing the